-This article, originally published November 18, 2019, and substantially revised and expanded February 19, 2020, will be updated as President Trump issues more acts of executive clemency and as Fox News personalities call on him to issue additional pardons.
+This article, originally published November 18, 2019, and substantially revised and expanded February 19, 2020, will be updated as President Trump executes more acts of executive clemency and as Fox News personalities call on him to issue additional pardons.

-President Donald Trump’s Fox News obsession is directly linked to at least nine of his grants of executive clemency -- and if he listens to the entreaties of the network’s hosts, more pardons may be on the way.
+President Donald Trump’s Fox News obsession is linked in some way to at least 13 of his grants of executive clemency -- and if he listens to the entreaties of the network’s hosts, more pardons may be on the way.

 Trump’s relentless consumption of Fox propaganda and his use of network personalities as outside advisers triggered an array of consequences, from racist tweets to a federal government shutdown to White House and Cabinet-level personnel changes to the abuse of power in Ukraine that led the House of Representatives to begin an impeachment inquiry into his conduct.

 The U.S. Constitution and federal law limited Trump’s presidential powers through checks and balances by the legislative and judicial branches, while the extensive bureaucracy constrained his actions because he depended on other executive officials to carry out his orders.
 But the president’s ability to grant clemency in federal cases is virtually unrestricted, to the point where he could have conceivably issued a pardon to almost anyone with a single tweet.

 Fox, which often provoked Trump to act on his worst impulses, thus had particular influence over his use of that power.
 Recognizing this, people accused of or convicted of federal crimes and their family members and lawyers descended on the network over the past few years, using the president’s favorite programs to plead their case to him directly.

 Fox hosts have also aggressively championed granting pardons to Trump aides and associates convicted in connection with special counsel Robert Mueller’s investigation into Russian interference in the 2016 presidential election, providing Trump with cover if he chooses to grant clemency to those who may have committed crimes in order to shield him from legal and political exposure.